Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Results

 In Fig.~\ref{fig:drift_frame}, we see small variations in the drift Lorentz factor $\Gamma_d$, interspersed with occasional large variations.
 By further comparing the magnetic and electric field strengths, we find that most of the spikes in $\Gamma_d$ occur at $E>B$.
 The condition $E>B$ indicates the local weakening of reconnecting magnetic fields.
-The corresponding acceleration by the non-ideal electric field causes an increase of $r^\prime_L$, $\gamma^\prime_e$, and $p^\prime$ around $t\approx0.4\ell_0/c$, when turbulence is not fully developed (see Fig.~\ref{fig:Ek_B}).
-In earlier studies on both turbulent acceleration and reconnection acceleration, the acceleration by non-ideal electric fields is identified, which plays a role in injecting particles for further acceleration, but is not the dominant acceleration mechanism for particle energization \citep[e.g.,][]{Guo:2019acp, Comisso:2019frj}.
-The coincidence between the spikes in $\Gamma_d$ and $E>B$ suggests that we can use $\Gamma_d$ as a diagnostic to separate acceleration by non-ideal electric field and turbulent acceleration in our simulation.
-We note that $E_\perp>E_\parallel$ is observed in some of the local reconnection regions, where $E_\perp$ and $E_\parallel$ are the components of $E$ parallel and perpendicular to the local magnetic field.
-The additional $E_\perp$ can be induced by the rapid magnetic flux change and reconnection-driven velocity fluctuations, especially in the relativistic case \citep{Zenitani:2001fef, Sironi:2014jfa}.
-In addition to the acceleration by the non-ideal electric field and increase of $p_\parallel$ within the reconnection layer, when $r_L$ exceeds the thickness of the reconnection layer, acceleration by $E_\perp$ and increase of $p_\perp$ is also expected \citep{Lazarian_2012, Kowal:2012rv, Zhang:2021akj, Xu:2022xrl}.
+The corresponding acceleration by reconnection causes an increase in $p$ around $t\approx0.5\ell_0/c$, when turbulence is not fully developed (see Fig.~\ref{fig:Ek_B}).
+In earlier studies on both turbulent acceleration and reconnection acceleration, the acceleration by non-ideal electric fields is identified, which probably plays an important role in heating and injecting particles for further acceleration, but it is not the dominant acceleration mechanism for particle energization \citep[e.g.,][]{Guo:2019acp, Comisso:2019frj}.
+The coincidence between the spikes in $\Gamma_d$ and $E>B$ suggests that $\Gamma_d$ can serve as an approximate diagnostic for distinguishing acceleration by reconnection in turbulence from that by turbulence itself.
+We note that $E_\perp>E_\parallel$ is observed in the local reconnection regions, where $E_\perp$ and $E_\parallel$ are the components of $E$ perpendicular and parallel to the local magnetic field.
+The $E_\perp$ in reconnection regions can be induced by the reconnection-driven velocity fluctuations \citep{Lazarian:1998wd, Zenitani:2001fef, Sironi:2014jfa}.